 Prequel delivers genetic insights about your baby’s health and development and can tell if a pregnancy is at an increased risk for a wide variety of conditions like Down, Edwards or Patau syndromes.
 The majority of pregnancies are at low risk for genetic conditions.
 In the case that a pregnancy is not, Prequel can help you prepare.
 For a full list of conditions, click here.

 To learn more about the benefits of the Prequel Prenatal Screen, watch this informational video.

-All we need is a simple blood draw from your arm, causing no increased risk to you or your pregnancy.
-By analyzing small pieces of DNA from your baby’s placenta, called cell-free DNA, we can determine the chance that your baby has a chromosome abnormality associated with a certain genetic condition.
-Results are available in 7-10 days.
+All it takes is a simple blood draw from your arm for analysis.
+With that blood sample, we can analyze small pieces of DNA from your baby’s placenta, called cell-free DNA.
+This allows us to determine the chance of your baby having a chromosome abnormality associated with a certain genetic condition.
+When screening with Prequel, there is no increased risk to you or your pregnancy, and results are available in 7 to 10 days.

 The Prequel Prenatal Screen is a screening test, not a diagnostic test.
-This means it cannot give a definitive answer as to whether or not your pregnancy is affected by a chromosome condition.
-To confirm positive screening results, you will need to have a follow-up diagnostic test or discuss other options with your provider.
+This means it cannot give a definitive answer as to whether your pregnancy is affected by a chromosome condition.

-Knowing your child requires a certain type of care before birth means you can involve the right kind of specialist long before delivery.
+If you learn your child requires specialized care before birth, you can involve the right healthcare provider long before delivery.